fuhcm/fptu-gomvc/README.md

-# Go REST API for FPTu.tech
+# Go REST API for FUHCM.com

-This repository is a skeleton for building production ready Golang REST API.
+This repository is a skeleton for building production ready Go REST API.

 In this repo, we used `gorilla/mux` with almost pure Go.